sunnepazzy123/companyTask/ReadMe.md

 > a User service.
 > a Movie service

-## Features
+## Api Features

-- User (GET, POST and ID of User)
+- User (GET, POST, PUT, DELETE of User)
-- Movie (GET, POST and ID of User)
+- Movie (GET, POST of Movie)
-- Subscription
+- Subscription (GET, PUT)

 ## Usage

 ### Env Variables

-The .env file is set and ready to be use, the BaseUrl should not be edited.
+The .env file is set and ready to be use, the Base_URL should not be edited.

 ```
 PORT = 8888 // Auth service